If you are looking for the best budgeting apps to manage your finances, we have you covered.

 Pricing: The free PocketSmith version is very limited in its features.
 PocketSmith Premium costs $9.95/month or $90/year; PocketSmith Super costs $19.95/month or $169.92/year (USD).

-With our exclusive link, you get 50% off a PocketSmith Premium plan for the first 2 months.
+With our exclusive link, you get 50% off a PocketSmith Premium plan for the first two months.

 You can also use it to negotiate better rates on your phone or cable bill, cancel unwanted subscriptions, and set up automatic savings (AutoSave).